Background GradientBackground Gradient

 Limitations:

-While powerful on the back-end, n8n's front-end chat UI is less developed than AgentKit's.
-It lacks the rich, customizable UI components and the seamless widget integration that make AgentKit's and Inkeep's chat experience so polished.
+While powerful on the back-end, n8n's front-end chat UI is less developed than AgentKit's and Inkeep's with limited customization options.
+Moreover, n8n lacks the rich, generative UI that comes with AgentKit and Inkeep.

 This step means that to create truly autonomous agents with n8n, you have to introduce some code which adds additional overhead to the builder experience.